Budget & Tax

 Meister, Alan, Casino City’s Indian Gaming Industry Report, 2018 Edition

 Even if one ignores the billions in untaxed class II revenues, the maximum 6-percent fee on Class III tribal revenue numbers in Oklahoma is close to the bottom of national comparisons, despite Oklahoma being in the top three gaming states.

 In Florida, revenue share rates start at 13 percent and cap out at 25 percent.

 California has a wide range of rates for tribal casinos.
-Individual compact rates start at low amounts for some smaller tribal operations and run as high as 25 percent for larger casinos.
+Individual compact rates start at de minimis amounts for some smaller tribal operations and run as high as 25 percent for larger casinos.

 The chart summarizes tribal gaming revenues by state and is based on information accumulated from the Meister’s most recent Indian Gaming Industry Report.

 Dollars in millions

 Source: Meister, Alan, Casino City’s Indian Gaming Industry Report, 2018 Edition